rechs-c/mlx-openai-server/README.md

   - Exploring different types of audio analysis prompts
   - Understanding audio transcription and content analysis capabilities

-- **image_generations.ipynb**: A comprehensive guide to image generation using MLX Flux models, including:
+- **image_generations.ipynb**: A comprehensive guide to image generation using MLX Flux-series models, including:
   - Setting up connection to MLX Server for image generation
   - Basic image generation with default parameters
   - Advanced image generation with custom parameters (negative prompts, steps, seed)
+  - Working with different Flux configurations (schnell, dev, Krea-dev, kontext)
+  - Using LoRA adapters for fine-tuned generation
+  - Optimizing performance with quantization settings

 ## Large Models
 When using models that are large relative to your system's available RAM, performance may suffer. mlx-lm tries to improve speed by wiring the memory used by the model and its cache—this optimization is only available on macOS 15.0 or newer.